 Job input can also include reference data (static or slow-changing data).
 You can join streaming data to this reference data to perform lookup operations the same way you would with database queries.

-The output of a Stream Analytics job can be routed in many directions.
-It can be written to storage, such as Azure Storage blobs or tables, Azure SQL DB, Azure Data Lake Stores, or Azure Cosmos DB.
+Route Stream Analytics job output in many directions.
+You can write to storage, such as Azure Storage blobs or tables, Azure SQL DB, Azure Data Lake Stores, or Azure Cosmos DB.
 From there, the data might go for batch analytics via Azure HDInsight.
 You might send the output to another service for consumption by another process, such as event hubs, Azure Service Bus topics, or queues.
 You might send the output to Power BI for visualization.

 Ease of use